BradLarson/GPUImage/README.md

 GPUImage uses OpenGL ES 2.0 shaders to perform image and video manipulation much faster than could be done in CPU-bound routines.
 However, it hides the complexity of interacting with the OpenGL ES API in a simplified Objective-C interface.
 This interface lets you define input sources for images and video, attach filters in a chain, and send the resulting processed image or video to the screen, to a UIImage, or to a movie on disk.

 Images or frames of video are uploaded from source objects, which are subclasses of GPUImageOutput.
-These include GPUImageVideoCamera (for live video from an iOS camera) and GPUImagePicture (for still images).
+These include GPUImageVideoCamera (for live video from an iOS camera), GPUImagePicture (for still images), and GPUImageMovie (for movies).
 Source objects upload still image frames to OpenGL ES as textures, then hand those textures off to the next objects in the processing chain.

 Filters and other subsequent elements in the chain conform to the GPUImageInput protocol, which lets them take in the supplied or processed texture from the previous link in the chain and do something with it.
 Objects one step further down the chain are considered targets, and processing can be branched by adding multiple targets to a single output or filter.